 Crisis-sensitive policy and planning

-The rising rate of conflict and natural disasters and forcibly displaced people worldwide places huge pressure on education systems.
+The rising rate of conflict and disasters caused by natural hazards and forcibly displaced people worldwide places huge pressure on education systems.
 By investing strategically in capacity-building activities within Ministries of Education in advance of and at the onset of crisis, UNESCO seeks to bridge the gap between the humanitarian and development response, building lasting resilience in the education sector.
 UNESCO provides technical expertise, research and training to support the development of crisis-sensitive curricula, policy, and plans at the national level.
 In regional crises and refugee contexts, UNESCO is positioned to support cross-border dialogues to develop informed policies for refugee education and anticipate needs and impacts on national education systems.
 These measures undertaken in collaboration with national governments and humanitarian partners ensure that children and youth continue to access quality education that provides physical and psychological safety during emergencies.

 Protecting schools from attack